jjkoh95/instastalk/README.md

 ## Requirements/Installation
-Python 3
+- Python 3

+## Program
+- This program will automate to download all photos given a instagram user id.
+- Running the first time will create a directory with the given instagram user id containing all posts in it.
+- Running after the first time will check the directory and update **NEW** posts.

 ## How to run
-Simply download instastalk.py and run with instagram user id.
-Eg. run the following line on terminal "python instastalk.py google".
+- Simply download instastalk.py and run with instagram user id.
+- Eg. run the following line on terminal "python instastalk.py google".

 ## Legal issue
-Note that this is solely a project I made to download all my waifu photos and as a python practice.
+- Note that this is solely a project I made to download all my waifu photos and as a python practice.
 I do not intend to go against any rules and regulations of instagram.
 Use at your own risk.